 STUDENT A. NAME

 Your qualifications summary is like a billboard for your greatest achievements and most relevant skills.
 It should be focused on the requirements mentioned in the position you are applying for and should explain with bullet points and phrases what hard skills (specific knowledge or experience) or soft skills (e.g., flexibility, team orientation) you have to offer and how your previous accomplishments make you a good fit for the position.
 (Other possible titles for this section: PROFESSIONAL SUMMARY, KEY QUALIFICATIONS, CORE QUALIFICATIONS, CAREER PROFILE).
-For more information see Developing Your Qualifications Summary.
+For more information see Begin Your Resume With Professional Qualifications

 -